wujjpp/isomorphic-marko/README.md

 export default Object.assign({}, shared, config)
 ```
-then use the following command to build, after built, upload the `/publish/public` folder to CDN, that all.
+then use the following command to build, after built, upload the `/publish/public` folder to CDN,  thats all.
 ```shell
 $ npm run build -- prod
 ```